Ronald R. Peterson

 In 1982, Mr. Peterson became executive director of Baltimore City Hospitals under a management contract between the city and The Johns Hopkins Hospital.
 He led the transformation of the facility, directing a $100 million physical redevelopment and turning a $7 million a year loss under city ownership into a significant, positive bottom-line performance.
 The medical center, now known as Johns Hopkins Bayview Medical Center, was acquired by The Johns Hopkins Hospital and The Johns Hopkins University in 1984.
 It became a member of the Johns Hopkins Health System in 1986, when the system was formed.
 Mr. Peterson served as president of Johns Hopkins Bayview Medical Center until 1999, even after he was named president of The Johns Hopkins Hospital.

-In 1995, Mr. Peterson was named executive vice president and chief operating officer of Johns Hopkins Health System, in order to bring stronger coordination and cohesion to its operations and strategic planning.
-He was named acting president of Hopkins Hospital and Health System in September 1996.
-The hospital position was made permanent in December 1996 and the health system position in February 1997.
+In 1995, Mr. Peterson was named executive vice president and chief operating officer of the Johns Hopkins Health System.
+He was named acting president of The Johns Hopkins Hospital and Health System in September 1996.
+The hospital position was made permanent in December 1996, as was the health system position in February 1997.

-Born in 1948, the New Brunswick, New Jersey native now lives in Bel Air, Maryland with his wife, Elizabeth “Rooney” Peterson.
-Their daughter, Susie, a graduate of The Johns Hopkins University School of Medicine, is a member of the emergency medicine faculty at Hopkins and son, Joe, is an attorney in Baltimore and the father of their three delightful grandsons.
+Born in 1948, the New Brunswick, New Jersey, native now lives in Bel Air, Maryland, with his wife, Elizabeth “Rooney” Peterson.
+Their daughter, Susie, a graduate of the Johns Hopkins University School of Medicine, is a member of the emergency medicine faculty at Johns Hopkins, and their son, Joe, is an attorney in Baltimore.
+Mr. and Mrs. Peterson have five grandchildren.